raul-dunca/CyberStudents-advent-of-ctf2024/Day18/trng.md

 y = x ^ (x >> 3)
 ```

-y is known and x needs to be found.
+y is known, and x needs to be found.
 Let's  say y and x are both 8 bits and represent each bit as a letter:

 ```
 y = ijklmnop